 Our Program Alumni

 Our Master’s Program was established in 1992 with the mission of providing intensive hands-on training in research by requiring students to conduct focused research in a laboratory over a two-year period and to defend a written thesis.
-This training was to be complemented by rigorous coursework, thus allowing students to graduate with a strong theoretical and experimental research foundation in Biochemistry and Molecular Biology.
+This training was to be complemented by rigorous coursework, thus allowing students to graduate with a strong theoretical and experimental research foundation in Cancer Biology and Molecular Biology.
 Students with undergraduate degrees from many different countries including the United States, China, India, South Korea, Taiwan, Japan, Hong Kong, Thailand, Saudi Arabia, Canada, Finland and Switzerland have enrolled in the program.
 More than 90% of students graduate with an MS degree in 2 years.
 Over 200 students have graduated from the program and are now pursuing diverse careers, including positions as staff in research and development, technical support or sales divisions within the pharmaceutical or biotechnology industries, faculty members in a university or research institute, research associates in academic research laboratories, physicians, pharmacists, patent attorneys, and technical writers.
 Many program graduates have also used their education and opportunity to co-author original research in publications as a stepping stone towards successful admission to PhD degree programs in the life sciences at USC or other highly ranked universities including Caltech, Cornell University, University of Oxford, University of California-Berkeley, University of California-Los Angeles, Washington University in St. Louis, University of Utah, and University of Minnesota, to name a few.

 Lijun Yao (MS 2017)